ARcKP98/Book_club/README.md

 * Adding a hamburger menu style for navigation, specifically for mobile users.
 I did not implement this because all my nav elements were visible and had enough space without obstructing the user experience.
 * Implement continuous navigation using the scrollspy bootstrap with a fixed navigation bar so that the user knew which section/page they were on.
 I did not use it in this project because I was not comfortable with bootstrapping.
 * Adding a section/page for future events that the service can organise so users can know where they are.
+* I would only like to add a part of the youtube video instead of the entire video so that the point of the video is more clear.
  <!--* Adding a portal of sorts where people can see which group they are currently with contact info of members of their respective clubs-->
 <!--* A page for book reviews that are being read by all the clubs.-->